-On 30 August, a month after the Armistice Agreement was signed, UNC commander General Mark Clark unilaterally drew a military line of control in the West Sea to ensure that South Korea's navy and fishing vessels did not stray too far north and restart hostilities.
-Clark designated the NLL at the mid-channel between the Northwest Islands and the North Korean-controlled Ongjin Peninsula, enveloping it in an arc and thereby preventing normal egress.
-Specifically, the line runs between the mainland portion of Gyeonggi Province that had been part of Hwanghae Province before 1945, and the adjacent offshore islands, including Yeonpyeong and Pangnyong.
-Because of the conditions of the armistice,
+On 30 August, a month after the Armistice Agreement was signed, UNC commander General Mark Clark unilaterally drew a military line of control in the West Sea to ensure that South Korea's navy and fishing vessels did not stray too far north and restart hostilities.6 Clark designated the NLL at the mid-channel between the Northwest Islands and the North Korean-controlled Ongjin Peninsula,7 envelop-

-- 4 Little attention was given to defending the five small islands since their status was specified in the armistice and at the time, North Korea did not have a very capable navy. - 5 Although 12 nm would later become the international standard, 3 nm was the accepted zone at the time. - 6 Park Hee Kwon, The Law of the Sea and Northeast Asia: A Challenge for Cooperation (The Hague: Kluwer Law International, 2000). - 7 In simpler terms, the line was drawn mid-channel between the North Korean coast and the Northwest Islands. - 8 The line extends into the sea from the Military Demarcation Line (MDL), and consists of straight line segments between 12 approximate channel midpoints, extended in an arc to prevent egress between both sides.
-On its western end the line extends out along the 38th parallel to the median line between Korea and China.
-It is also possible that this line may have been based on a military control line that had been utilized during the war by the UNC to help separate enemy combatants. - 9 In 1945, Korea was divided into Soviet and American zones of occupation, north and south respectively of the 38th parallel.
-The southernmost part of Hwanghae (around the towns of Ongjin and Yŏnan) was cut off from the rest of the province by the dividing line, and joined Gyeonggi Province in the southern half of the country.
-In 1948, Hwanghae and Gyeonggi provinces became parts of the new countries of North and South Korea respectively.
+4 Little attention was given to defending the five small islands since their status was specified in the armistice and at the time, North Korea did not have a very capable navy.

+5 Although 12 nm would later become the international standard, 3 nm was the accepted zone at the time.

+6 Park Hee Kwon, The Law of the Sea and Northeast Asia: A Challenge for Cooperation (The Hague: Kluwer Law International, 2000).

+7 In simpler terms, the line was drawn mid-channel between the North Korean coast and the Northwest Islands.

-the mainland portion reverted to North Korean control, while the islands remained a part of South Korea despite their close proximity.10 Since the NLL applied largely to South Korean and UNC vessels, it is likely that North Korean officials were not formally notified of the NLL,11 though they do appear to have ascertained the extent of the line in the years since.12
+ing it in an arc and thereby preventing normal egress.8 Specifically, the line runs between the mainland portion of Gyeonggi Province that had been part of Hwanghae Province before 19459, and the adjacent offshore islands, including Yeonpyeong and Pangnyong.
+Because of the conditions of the armistice, the mainland portion reverted to North Korean control, while the islands remained a part of South Korean despite their close proximity.10 Since the NLL applied largely to South Korean and UNC vessels, it is likely that North Korean officials were not formally notified of the NLL,11 though they do appear to have ascertained the extent of the line in the years since.12